pycaret/pycaret/README.md

 ## Dependencies
 Please read requirements.txt for list of requirements.
 They are automatically installed when pycaret is installed using pip.
+## Note:
+It supports Python 64 bit only.

 ## Authors
 - pycaret.anomaly, Moez Ali <moez.ali@queensu.ca>